-Druidry is all about seeking out and building Honourable Relationships; with the land, with the gods, with people.
+Druidry is all about seeking out and building Honourable Relationships; with the land, with the gods, with other people.
 It is fair to say that we tend to be people who do their best to be excellent with those relationships, but we are humans and sometimes we break.

 The Druid Network explained that the principle of honourable relationships is about living in peace and harmony with others and nature.
 The principles of honour, respect, truth and justice are of primary importance and constitute the basis of all Druid practicehttps://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/324236/druiddec.pdf

-At Druid Camp, we are “a brand church’ (couldn’t resist) of folk who express their Druidry in various ways not always exactly we ‘we’ do.
+At Druid Camp, we are “a broad church’ (couldn’t resist) of folk who express their Druidry in various ways not always exactly we ‘we’ do.
 Some of us have a relaxed attitude to the use of substances (including coffee and alcohol), a relaxed attitude to late night drumming, a relaxed attitude to disciplined parenting… At Camp we need to respect each other.
 If we don’t, we need to understand there are consequences.

 It’s hard to say there are rules at Camp, but there are rules at Camp.